Dean-Coakley/MazeGenerator/README.md

 # MazeGenerator
-A simple maze generator using Depth First Search algorithm.
+A simple maze generator using Union-Find algorithm.

 ## How to run
 * Run MazeTester.java